Pipton: Manor of Pipton

 In the sixteenth century, the manor of Pipton belonged to Walter Devereux, 1st Viscount Hereford and thereafter to his grandson Walter Devereux, 1st Earl of Essex.
 In the seventeenth and eighteenth centuries it belonged to the Williams family of Old Gwernyfed in nearby Aberllynfi and in the nineteenth century to Thomas Wood of Gwernyfed Park.
+Pipton previously had its own chapel of ease, long demolished, which was near Pipton Bridge.